Croatian Pure Party of Rights

-Croatian Pure Party of Rights (Hrvatska čista stranka prava or HČSP) is a far-right political party in Croatia founded in 1992.
+Croatian Pure Party of Rights (Hrvatska čista stranka prava or HČSP) was a far-right political party in Croatia founded in 1992.
 The party claims to be an ideological descendant of the identically named right-wing Serbophobic historical party which was active in the early 20th century and which advocated the right to self-determination for Croatia at the time when it was part of Austria-Hungary and Kingdom of Yugoslavia.

 In the 2011 Croatian parliamentary election, a coalition consisting of Croatian Party of Rights dr. Ante Starčević and Croatian Pure Party of Rights won one parliamentary seat, held by Ruža Tomašić from HSP-AS.

 History

 The original HČSP was founded in 1904 by the Kvaternik and other factions of the Croatian Party of Rights (HSP), calling on the tradition of one of the Frankovci, a historical right-wing fraction movement of the Party of Rights from late 19th and early 20th century.
 Like most right-wing parties in Croatia, the HČSP claim a legacy descending from Ante Starčević.

 The party was reconstituted in 1992.

+The party ceased to exist on September 29, 2024, after various disagreements, poor results in the elections and internal disappointment of unimplemented plans.

+Some members agreed to join another political party or found their own.